-When I visited Herat, I flew from Kabul, but when it came to visiting Mazar Sharif I did an eight hour drive road trip.
+When I visited Herat, I flew from Kabul, but when it came to visiting Mazar Sharif I did an eight hour road trip.
 This drive meant passing through Afghanistan’s mountains before reaching the country’s northern borders.
 Part of the trip took us through some tunnels, such as the one to the lower left that hugged the mountain so that rock slides would pass over.
-On the right is one of the real tunnels we went through that cut inside one of the large mountains.
+On the right is one of the more serious tunnels we went through that cut inside one of the large mountains.
 The tunnel was a gift from the Soviet Union, but after so much war the tunnels have been neglected and the insides are badly damaged.
-Even with your lights on, with nothing to reflect the headlights the inside of the tunnel is nearly pitch black.
+Even with your lights on, with nothing to reflect the headlights, the inside of the tunnel is nearly pitch black.
 Large puddles of water from leaks also make it an interesting ride.

-Some of the other villages seemed long abandoned and only the walls and wells remained.
-This was a place where it seemed that little has changed over the past centuries.
-If it wasn’t for the highway passing by I wonder how often people here would see foreigners or even Afghans from other cities.
+Some of the other villages seemed long abandoned and only walls and wells remained.
+This was a place where it seemed that little has changed over the past few centuries.
+If it wasn’t for the highway passing by I would wonder how often people here would see foreigners or even Afghans from other cities.
 The man on the right was in a village and can be seen carrying an enormous amount of hay.
-I’d normally expect a farm animal to deal with.
+I’d normally expect a farm animal to deal with this kind of work!
 I suppose after a life time of this work he is probably incredibly strong and used to it, he would no doubt be prepared to climb Denali.

 One place on the way north worth stopping at is the Takht caves.
 These caves were built in the 4th century by Buddhists, when it was Afghanistan’s main religion.
 Rooms were carved out of the mountain that are connected by hallways with small holes in the top to allow sunlight.
-No one is sure how it was decorated or what artifacts were found here.
+No one is sure how it was decorated or what artifacts were found once here.
 Most who study Buddhists in this region believe that small statues or other items were temporarily placed in these caves and moved from site to site rather than having them kept permanently here.
 On the left is another Buddhist structure that was built outside of the Takht caves.
 So much has changed over the centuries that it’s hard to imagine traveling in Afghanistan over 1,000 years ago and find nothing but Buddhists!

-|Finally after 8 hours of driving I reached the city of Mazar e Sharif, usually just called Mazar for short.
+Finally after eight hours of driving I reached the city of Mazar e Sharif, often just called Mazar for short.
 The city itself didn’t seem to look different or be unique from other places in Afghanistan, but I did notice a different fashion of burqas here.
-Blue were still the most popular, but I saw one gold and many white burqas that I hadn’t seen anywhere else in Afghanistan.
-The statue on the left was at the southern entrance to Mazar, just for decorations, not a monument.
+Like Herat, blue were still the most popular, but I saw one gold and many white burqas that I hadn’t seen anywhere else in Afghanistan.
+The statue on the left was at the southern entrance to Mazar, apparently just for decorations and not a monument.

 Once inside Mazar e Sharif, I found it to be kind of a smaller city with more of a village atmosphere.
 On the left are some Afghans riding in the back of a truck going on their own road trip.
 I took their picture and waved and most of them actually waved back and smiled.
 On the right is a horse pulled chariot I saw inside Mazar e Sharif, they seemed to be a popular way to travel here in the city.

 No question about it, the highlight to a trip to Mazar is their famous Blue Mosque.
 The Blue Mosque is also known as the Shrine of Hazrat Ali.
-The son in law of the Prophet Mohammed, Ali ibn Abi Talib is considered to be Mohammed’s successor by Shi’ites after his death, a belief that many argued about and ended up splitting the Muslim believers into two groups.
+The son in law of the Prophet Mohammed, Ali ibn Abi Talib is considered to be Mohammed’s successor by Shi’ites after his death.
+This belief is actually what ended up splitting the Muslim believers into two groups.
 Sunnis believe Ali was the fourth and final Rashidun, a religious leader in the community.
-Most agree Ali is buried in Najaf Iraq, but others believe he was transported to Afghanistan and is now buried in the blue mosque here in Mazar.|
+Most agree Ali is buried in Najaf Iraq, but some claim he was transported to Afghanistan and is now buried in the Blue Mosque.

 Like the Friday Mosque in Herat, the Blue Mosque in Mazar is decorated by thousands of tiles.
 Originally a shrine was built in this location and destroyed by Ghengis Khan in 1220A.D.
 In the 15th century it was rebuilt and over the years decorated until it looks like it does today.